 I do this every year, but this year I am going to write a blog post about it.
 My top 5 albums of the year, as chosen by me based on wot I like (simple innit).
 I know it’s late too, but here it is.

-I think 2019 was definitely been a year for classics – at least 2-3 of these I can see being staples on my ipod from now on (you can guess which ones).
+I think 2019 was definitely a year for classics – at least 2-3 of these I can see being staples on my ipod from now on (you can guess which ones).
 So here goes, in no particular order…

 Acid Reign – The Age of Entitlement

 A comeback, a reboot, H and Acid Reign 2.0.
 Whatever you want to call it, it’s Acid Reign back and better than ever.
-The first two singles on their comeback trail (Plan of the Damned and The Man Who Became Himself) were catchy, punchier and crunchier than anything they’d done before and showed a band who weren’t afraid to embrace new sounds, recording ideas and influences while still remaining distinctly ‘Acid Reign’.
+The first two singles on their comeback trail (Plan of the Damned and The Man Who Became Himself) were catchier, punchier and crunchier than anything they’d done before and showed a band who weren’t afraid to embrace new sounds, recording ideas and influences while still remaining distinctly ‘Acid Reign’.

 The album that followed was at the same time everything you would expect from Acid Reign (gang vocal choruses, chugging riffs) but with a modern production and a modern songwriting approach, H’s vocals are the strongest they’ve ever been, not just in terms of power and vocal strength but in his confidence and delivery of the material too.
 The overall vibe I got was of a mid-period Anthrax album (like Persistence of Time or State of Euphoria) which is no bad thing.